Xi, Putin meeting: “Loud thunder but few raindrops”

 “Much more interesting is the list of joint documents signed during the summit.
 You will search in vain there for anything about Power of Siberia 2, Putin's pet project that would see a massive increase in pipeline gas exported to China (50 bcm),” said Radchenko.

 In the press conference after the meetings were over, Putin spoke as if the deal was done and dusted: “"We have just discussed a good project, this is a new gas pipeline Sila Sibiri 2 (Power of Siberia 2) running across Mongolia.
 Almost all terms of this deal were agreed.
 This means 50 bcm of gas, stable and reliable shipments from Russia," Putin said.

-Work on the pipeline, which is slated to come online in 2030, has yet to begin and remains at the blueprint stage.
+Putin promised to deliver at least 98 billion cubic meters of gas a year to China by 2030, or about two thirds of the volumes Russia used to deliver to Europe.
+Yet work on the pipeline has yet to begin and remains at the blueprint stage.

 Radchenko points out that combing through the Kremlin’s official list of agreements on joint Russo-Chinese projects released after the meetings and there is no mention of the deal at all, but the closer cooperation in the Far East, organising exhibitions and soybean production are there.
 Indeed, there are no details on any of the $165bn worth of deals that Putin said had been signed during Xi’s trip.